irsal2012/multi-agent/README.md

 ### Agent Configuration

-Agent behaviors can be customized in `config/agent_config.py`.
+Agent behaviors are defined in individual agent classes in the `agents/` directory.
 Each agent has:
 - System message defining its role and responsibilities
 - Specialized model configurations
 - Interaction parameters